If your spouse had the affair, it makes sense that you would ask this question.

 After an affair, the dance often becomes painful and chaotic.

-Working on yourself helps you see the dance more clearly.
+Working on yourself helps you see the dance more clearly, so that you can change your steps.

 It helps you recognize your own patterns without accepting blame for the affair.